-The Committee on Publication Ethics (COPE) was established in 1997 by a small group of medical journal editors in the UK but now has over 7000 members worldwide from all academic fields.
+The Committee on Publication Ethics (COPE) was established in 1997 by a small group of medical journal editors in the UK but now has over 9000 members worldwide from all academic fields.
 Membership is open to editors of academic journals and others interested in publication ethics.
-Several major publishers (including Elsevier, Wiley–Blackwell, Springer, Taylor & Francis, Palgrave Macmillan and Wolters Kluwer) have signed up their journals as COPE members.
+Several major publishers (including Elsevier, Wiley–Blackwell, Springer, Taylor & Francis, Palgrave Macmillan and Wolters Kluwer) have signed up some, if not all, of their journals as COPE members.

-COPE also funds research on publication ethics, publishes a quarterly newsletter and organises annual seminars in the UK and the USA.
-COPE has also created an audit tool for members to measure compliance with its Code of Conduct and Best Practice Guidelines for Journal Editors.
+COPE has produced an eLearning course for new editors.
+Eleven modules in total, the course currently includes: An Introduction to Publication Ethics, Plagiarism, and Authorship among others.
+COPE also funds research on publication ethics, organises annual seminars globally and has created an audit tool for members to measure compliance with its Code of Conduct and Best Practice Guidelines for Journal Editors.

 What guidance is available on this website (for members and non-members)?